-In recent years we have seen judicial improvements in controlling corruption in a number of countries, often as part of the implementation of new international conventions or as part of procurement reform.
-The impact of these achievements is still uncertain, as the enforcement of new anti-corruption regulation appears to be a challenge in many countries.
-There have, for instance, been few court cases of cross-border corruption in Europe since the implementation of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.
-The OECD evaluation process, the Phase 2 reports on Japan and the UK, highlights the fact that there is more to anti-corruption efforts than conventions (OECD, 2005a, 2005b).2 When it comes to procurement reform, too, we need to monitor the actual anti-corruption impacts.
+The impact of most anti-corruption efforts is uncertain.
+Incentives to take part in corruption are not necessarily removed by more stringent regulation, and are hardly reduced if the probability of being detected in and convicted of corruption is not increased.
+There has, for example, been several international judicial improvements in controlling corruption in a number of countries, often as part of the implementation of new international conventions or as part of procurement reform.
+The enforcement of such improvements appears to be a challenge in many countries.
+When it comes to the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, there have been few court cases of cross-border corruption since its implementation, and the effect of the reform has been difficult to determine.
+The OECD evaluation process, the Phase 2 reports on Japan and the UK, highlights the fact that there is more to anti-corruption efforts than conventions (OECD, 2005a, 2005b).
+In procurement reform too, we need information about the extent of corruption to monitor the actual anti-corruption impacts.
 In a business survey of Norwegian exporters conducted last year, 55% of the firms that participated, all of them with long experience in international markets, had no trust in procurement rules as an obstacle to corruption.
 Only 6% thought procurement rules could limit corruption efficiently (Søreide, 2006).